astenlund/TheCloser/README.md

 # The Closer

 This is a utility that, when executed, closes the window or tab currently under the mouse cursor, even if the window is not active (i.e. does not have focus).
-Multiple methods of closing a window are supported and can be configured per application via app.config settings.
+Multiple methods of closing a window are supported and can be configured per application via the appsettings.json file.
 The default behavior is CTRL-W.

 ## Supported methods